Nina-Konovalova/Nina-Konovalova.github.io/_pages/about.md

   - /about.html
 ---

-My name is Nina Konovalova, a dedicated Computer Vision Engineer currently working at Samsung AI Center.
-Over the past 3 years, I've been working in machine learning and deep learning area, specializing in Computer Vision, with a particular focus on generative models and 3D Computer Vision algorithms.
+My name is Nina Konovalova, a dedicated Computer Vision Engineer currently working at AIRI.
+Over the past 4 years, I've been working in machine learning and deep learning area, specializing in Computer Vision, with a particular focus on generative models and 3D Computer Vision algorithms.

-My academic journey led me to explore Bayesian optimization and my master's research was devoted to the study of Bayesian optimization for various problems in polymer physics.
+My academic journey led me to explore Bayesian optimization and my master's research was devoted to the study of [Bayesian optimization for various problems in polymer physics](https://github.com/Nina-Konovalova/Bayesian-optimization-for-polymer-translocation-task).

 ## Education
 I completed my Bachelor's degree at MIPT.
 Subsequently, I pursued and achieved my Master's degree at Skoltech University Data Science departments.